geiselleholt/SkillsBasedAssessment308-JavascriptFundamentals/README.md

 This assessment is to gauge my understanding of fundamental JavaScript concepts and my ability to apply these concepts in a practical manner.
 Specifically:

--Employ basic JavaScript syntax accurately.
+- Employ basic JavaScript syntax accurately.
--Implement control flow structures such as conditionals and loops effectively.
+- Implement control flow structures such as conditionals and loops effectively.
--Use arrays and objects to organize and manage data.
+- Use arrays and objects to organize and manage data.
--Develop functions to create reusable code.
+- Develop functions to create reusable code.
--Utilize loops and iteration to navigate through data collections.
+- Utilize loops and iteration to navigate through data collections.
--Implement error handling to manage potential code failures gracefully.
+- Implement error handling to manage potential code failures gracefully.

 ### REFLECTION QUESTIONS: